thadi01/how-to-vim-latex-notes/README.md

 sudo paccman -S zathura-pdf-mupdf
 ```

-add the following to your .vimrc:
+add the following to your .vimrc
 ```
 Plug 'lervag/vimtex'